evidentlyai/evidently/docs/book/tests-and-reports/get-reports.md

 ## 2. Set metric parameters

-Some Metrics come with default parameters, like the 0.5 decision threshold for probabilistic classification quality metrics.
-You can override these defaults by setting custom parameters.
+Some Metrics have optional parameters.
+For example, the data drift detection algorithm automatically selects a drift detection method, but you can pass your choice of method (recommended) as an optional parameter to overrride the defaults.

 Some Metrics have required parameters.
+You cannot run a Metric without specifying it.
 For example, if you want to calculate the number of values that match a regular expression, you need to specify it.

 **Example 1**.
 How to specify a regular expression (required parameter):